-2011-2012 Associate in Science Transfer Degree - Track 2 Worksheet-Unofficial Evaluation
+2013-2014 Associate in Science Transfer Degree - Track 2 Worksheet- Unofficial Evaluation

 This is an unofficial evaluation for advising purposes only.
-Currently enrolled students may request an official evaluation of coursework from the credential evaluations office after obtaining fifteen (15) credits from Clark College.
 Refer to degree requirements in this section for general information and academic residency requirements.

-The Associate in Science degree-Track 2 is intended for students planning to transfer to a four-year institution to further their study of Engineering, Computer Technology, Physics, and Atmospheric Science.
+The Associate in Science degree-Track 2 is intended for students planning to transfer to a four-year institution to further their study of Engineering, Computer Science, Physics, and Atmospheric Science.
 Students are required to maintain a cumulative grade point average of 2.00 to receive this degree.